score-spec/docs/content/en/docs/Reference/score-command-reference.md

 `completion` Generate the autocompletion script for the specified shell `help` Help about any command
-`run` Translate the PAWS file to docker-compose configuration
+`run` Translate the score file to docker-compose configuration

 ## Universal flags

 You can run these flags in most positions in the Score CLI.
--h, --help help for paws-compose
+-h, --help help for score-compose
--v, --version version for paws-compose
+-v, --version version for score-compose